Altinn/altinn-studio-docs/content/technology/architecture/components/application/solution/altinn-platform/authorization/accessgroups/_index.md

 ### AccessGroup texts

-Texts for access groups or cattegory
+Texts for access groups or AccessGroupsCategory

 - CategoryId
 - AccessGroupdId